-Translation and formatting are controlled by
+Translation is controlled by the

-unfortunate result of Django’s history.
+an unfortunate result of Django’s history.

 Here are some other terms that will help us to handle a common language:

 combined language and country specification of the form

-Accept-LanguageHTTP header using this
+Accept-Language HTTP header using this

 header is case-insensitive.
 The separator is a dash.